The Art Department and Knowledge Rich Curriculum:

 “Our Aim as a creative faculty is to aspire to create proactive, confident and imaginative pupils.
 That are reflective and forward thinking, who are determined to achieve!” – Moreton’s Creative Arts Department.

-The Art Department at Moreton School consists of two Art specialists who are trained in a variety of Art genres covering 2D and 3D making techniques and traditional and contemporary Art skills.
-We are a vibrant and welcoming department that pride ourselves on our interactive and intensive Art lessons that aim to build on students practical skills, confidence and creativity.
+The Art Department here at Moreton School consists of three Art specialists who are trained in a variety of Art genres covering 2D and 3D making techniques and traditional and contemporary Art skills.
+We are a vibrant and welcoming department that pride ourselves on our interactive and rigorous Art lessons that aim to build on students’ knowledge, practical skills, confidence and creativity.

-The Art Department have excellent facilities that mean we can use a wide variety of Art creating techniques including observational pencil drawing, printing, clay work, painting and sculpture.
-Our schemes of work are designed to engage and encourage pupils to think for themselves, try new things, build resilience, and develop a love for the subject.
-We have extensive assessment strategies in place to ensure that pupils are monitored throughout KS3, 4 and 5.
-We use a variety of self, peer and teacher feedback strategies to encourage students to reflect on and develop their progress.
+The Art Department has excellent facilities which allow our pupils to experience a variety of art disciplines including drawing, painting, sculpture, print making and ceramics, as well as our new specialism Art Textiles and Photography.
+Our schemes of work are designed to engage and encourage pupils to think for themselves, try new things, build resilience, and develop a love for the Arts.
+We focus on a knowledge rich curriculum, allowing pupils to learn a breadth of Art historical knowledge, as well as refining their practical ability.
+We have extensive assessment strategies in place to ensure that pupils are monitored throughout KS3, 4 and 5 using the OCR GCSE and A-Level criteria.
+We use a variety of self, peer and teacher feedback strategies to encourage students to reflect on and develop their progress further.

-Out of lesson time we run a number of activities aimed at different year groups and ability sets to encourage students to deepen their understanding of Art based practices and practical skills in a variety of media.
-We will also be running activities aimed to challenge our more able and creative students and taking visits out of school to encourage students to see Art work in real life settings.
+Out of lesson time we run a number of extra-curriculum activities aimed at different year groups and ability sets to encourage students to deepen their understanding of Art based practices and practical skills in a variety of media including;

 You can view some of our work on the School Flickr page in the Creative Arts Collection